 Search & Filtering

-To make the choice easy and fast for users, you need to provide users with a well-designed and advanced search & filtering system.
+To make the choice easy and fast for customers, you need to provide them with a well-designed and advanced search & filtering system.
 In addition, you may add sorting and tagging to your marketplace website.

 Booking of time slots

-After finding the most suitable service provider, a customer is probably would want to book the service.
+After finding the most suitable provider, users probably would have an idea to book the goods.

-The booking feature is universal and can be introduced on various types of online marketplaces: cleaning marketplaces like Helpling, freelance marketplaces like Fiverr or expert marketplaces like Clarity.fm.
+The booking feature is universal.
+It can be introduced on various types of online websites:

-During the booking process, users indicate the most desirable time and date for the task.
+During the booking process, users indicate the best possible time and desirable date for the task.
 That means that the booking process should be a no-brainer.
 One of the features that it helps to achieve is implementing a built-in calendar.

-There are 3 types of marketplace payment flow:
+There are 3 types of marketplace money flow:

 - at the moment of booking

-With prepayment, customers pay in advance for a service that they will receive later.
+With prepayment, users need to pay in advance for some things that they will receive later.
 This type of payment flow is not beneficial for either party.

-- The payment transaction which must happen on the day of service delivery might not go through.
+- The money transaction that must happen on the day of delivery might not go through.

 2. Escrow payment

-The most popular and safest type of payment.
-A marketplace charges a customer at the moment of booking.
+The most popular and safest type of payment on your website.
+A marketplace charges users at the moment of booking.
 However, a payment provider withholds the money until the service is carried out.
-Only then does a service supplier receive the payment?
+Only then does a supplier receive the payment.

 3. Post payment

-The least used type of payment in marketplaces.
-Here, the charge is made after delivering a service.
+The type of payment on thr website you use the keast.
+Here, the charge is made after delivering products.

 In order to facilitate transactions on your platform, you need to have a Payment provider.

-The most popular payment provider for marketplaces is Stripe.
-Stripe is a marketplace payment gateway that has several pros.
+The most popular payment website provider is Stripe.
+Stripe is a marketplace payment gateway that has several pros that help your customers feel comfortable.
 It allows the marketplace to manage the accounts of its employees.

 Reviews & Feedback

-We’ve already discussed that trust is what attracts both suppliers and customers in online marketplaces.
+We’ve already discussed that trust is what attracts both suppliers and users in online shops.

 One of the most powerful ways to inspire trust in your online marketplace is to introduce a rating and feedback system on your marketplace website.

-Airbnb, for example, is an obvious example of solid ratings and feedback features.
-After the service is completed, a platform asks to:
+Airbnb, for example, is an obvious example of solid ratings and feedback features that help.
+After the products are completed, a platform asks to: